EdLlewellin/PyroTracker/README.md

         * On-screen Scale Bar.
         * Defined Scale Line.
         * Coordinate System Origin Marker.
+        * **Measurement Line Lengths[cite: 63].**
         These menu actions synchronize with corresponding checkboxes in the side panels where applicable.
+* **Multi-Element Data Collection:**
-* **Multi-Track Pyroclast Tracking:**
+    * **Tracks:**
-    * Create new tracks using the "New Track" button (or `Ctrl+N` shortcut via `Edit -> New Track`).
+        * Create new tracks using the "+" button in the "Tracks" tab (or `Ctrl+N` shortcut via `Edit -> New Track`).
-    * **Select Active Track:**
-        * `Ctrl+Click` on a visible track marker in the image view or on a blank area to deselect.
-        * Click on a track row in the "Tracks" table.
+        * **Select Active Track:** `Ctrl+Click` on a visible track marker in the image view or on a blank area to deselect.
+Click on a track row in the "Tracks" table.
         * **Add/Update Points:** Left-click on the video frame to mark a pyroclast's position for the *active* track on the current frame.
 Clicking again *updates* the existing point's coordinates.
 Only one point per track per frame is allowed.
-Coordinates are stored internally in Top-Left system but displayed according to the selected coordinate system and scale unit (pixels or meters).
         * **Delete Point:** Delete the point for the *active* track on the *current* frame by pressing the `Delete` or `Backspace` key.
-    * **Undo Point Operation:** Undo the last point addition, modification, or deletion using `Edit -> Undo Point Action` or `Ctrl+Z`.
+        * **Undo Point Operation:** Undo the last point addition, modification, or deletion for tracks using `Edit -> Undo Point Action` or `Ctrl+Z`.
         * **Visuals:** Markers (crosses) and lines are drawn based on track activity and visibility settings.
-Default colors (e.g., active=yellow/red, inactive=blue/cyan) can be customized via Preferences.
-    * **Track Visibility Control:** Control track display mode individually (Hidden 'X', Incremental '>', Always Visible '✓') using radio buttons in the "Tracks" table.
+        * **Track Visibility Control:** Control track display mode individually (Hidden, Home Frame, Incremental, Always Visible) using radio buttons in the "Tracks" table.
 Set all tracks to a specific mode by clicking the corresponding header icon.
-Visuals update according to the selected mode and current frame.
-    * **Delete Tracks:** Delete entire tracks using the trash can icon button (🗑️) in the first column of the "Tracks" table (confirmation required).
+        * **Delete Tracks:** Delete entire tracks using the trash can icon button (🗑️) in the "Tracks" table (confirmation required).
+    * **Measurement Lines:**
+        * Create new measurement lines using the "+" button in the "Measurement Lines" tab[cite: 2].
+        * Define a line by clicking two points on the *same* video frame[cite: 2].
+        * Lines are displayed with their length (in current display units if scale is set, otherwise pixels) and angle.
+        * Length label visibility can be toggled via the `View` menu and preferences[cite: 63, 30].
+        * Visuals (color, width for normal and active states) are customizable via `Edit -> Preferences...`[cite: 60].
+        * Visibility control (Hidden, Home Frame, Incremental, Always Visible) similar to tracks.
+        * Delete lines using the trash can icon.
-* **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a point via the "Frame Advance" panel.
-Control the number of frames to advance using the spin box.
+* **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a track point via the "Tracks" tab controls.
 * **Scale Configuration:**
     * Set a pixel-to-meter scale using input boxes for "m/px" or "px/m" in the "Scale Configuration" panel.
-Entering a value in one box automatically calculates the reciprocal.
-    * **Set Scale by Feature:** Define scale by clicking the 'Set' button, clicking two points on a feature of known length in the image view, and entering the real-world distance in the dialog.
+    * **Set Scale by Feature:** Define scale by clicking the 'Set' button, clicking two points on a feature of known length in the image view, and entering the real-world distance in meters.
-    * A 'Show scale line' checkbox (and corresponding `View` menu item) toggles the visibility of this defined line on the image.
-The line's appearance (color, width, text, end ticks) can be customized via Preferences.
+    * A 'Show scale line' checkbox toggles the visibility of this defined line.
+Appearance customizable via Preferences.
     * Reset the scale using the reset button.
-    * A "Display in meters" checkbox allows toggling the units for displayed data in the "Points" table.
+    * A "Display in meters" checkbox toggles the units for displayed data (Points table, Measurement Line lengths).
-    * A "Show Scale Bar" checkbox (and corresponding `View` menu item) allows toggling the visibility of the on-screen scale bar.
-The scale bar's appearance (color, font size, bar height) can be customized via Preferences.
-Both checkboxes are only enabled if a valid scale is set.
+    * A "Show Scale Bar" checkbox toggles the visibility of the on-screen scale bar.
+Appearance customizable via Preferences.
 * **Coordinate System Management:**
-    * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons in the "Coordinate System" panel.
+    * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons.
     * Set a custom origin by clicking "Pick Custom" and then clicking the desired origin location on the image view.
     * The effective Top-Left coordinates of the origin for each system are displayed.
-    * **Live Cursor Position:** The current position of the mouse cursor over the image is displayed live, transformed into each of the three coordinate systems (Top-Left, Bottom-Left, Custom).
-Both pixel and metric (if scale is set) coordinates are shown simultaneously for each system.
+    * **Live Cursor Position:** Cursor position over the image is displayed live, transformed into each coordinate system, in both pixels and meters (if scale is set).
-    * Toggle the visibility of the effective origin marker on the image using the "Show Origin" checkbox (and corresponding `View` menu item).
-The marker color can be customized via Preferences.
+    * Toggle the visibility of the effective origin marker using the "Show Origin" checkbox.
+Marker appearance customizable via Preferences.
-    * Selected coordinate system and custom origin are saved/loaded with track files.
 * **Data Display & UI:**
     * Resizable main window split between the video view/controls (left) and data/settings panels (right).
-    * "Tracks" tab: Lists all tracks with controls for deletion, selection, and visibility.
+    * "Tracks" tab: Lists tracks with controls for quick save/copy, creation, deletion, and visibility.
+    * "Measurement Lines" tab: Lists lines with controls for quick save/copy, creation, deletion, and visibility.
+Displays line length and angle.
-    * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track.
-Column headers (X, Y) indicate current display units (pixels or meters).
+    * "Points" tab: Displays points (Frame, Time (s), X, Y) for the active track or the two endpoints of an active measurement line.
+Column headers (X, Y) indicate current display units.
-    * "Frame Advance" panel: Controls for the auto-advance feature.
-    * "Scale Configuration" panel: Controls for setting the m/px scale, setting scale from feature, toggling display units, and toggling scale bar / line visibility.
-    * "Coordinate System" panel: Controls for selecting coordinate system, setting custom origin, viewing live cursor positions (in both pixels and meters), and toggling origin marker visibility.
-* **Save/Load Tracks:**
-    * Save all current track point data to a CSV file via `File -> Save Tracks As...`.
-The CSV includes a header with video metadata (filename, dimensions, frame count, FPS, duration), application version, coordinate system settings, scale factor, data units (px or m), and defined scale line coordinates (if set).
-Coordinates are saved in the chosen system and unit.
-    * **Precision Warning:** If saving in meters, a warning is displayed about potential precision loss, offering options to save in meters, pixels, or cancel.
-    * Load track point data from a previously saved CSV file via `File -> Load Tracks...`.
-This replaces any existing tracks (confirmation required).
-Coordinate system, scale settings (factor, display unit preference), and defined scale line coordinates are loaded from the file and applied.
-Basic validation and metadata mismatch warnings are provided.
+    * Collapsible side panels for "Scale Configuration" and "Coordinate System".
+* **Project Save/Load (JSON Format):**
+    * **Save Project:** `File -> Save Project As...` saves the entire project state (all element data[cite: 30], video path[cite: 27], scale settings[cite: 28], coordinate system settings[cite: 28], relevant preferences [cite: 30]) to a `.json` file.
+Element coordinates are always saved as raw Top-Left pixel values[cite: 22, 43].
+    * **Load Project:** `File -> Open Project...` loads a project from a `.json` file[cite: 59, 60], restoring elements, settings, and attempting to reload the associated video[cite: 61].
+Issues warnings if saved video metadata mismatches the currently loaded video[cite: 53].
+* **Data Export (Simplified CSV)[cite: 3]:**
+    * `File -> Export Data -> Export Tracks (as CSV)...`: Exports all track data to a simple CSV file[cite: 114].
+    * `File -> Export Data -> Export Lines (as CSV)...`: Exports all measurement line data (endpoints, length, angle) to a simple CSV[cite: 114].
+    * **Unit Choice:** For both export types, a dialog prompts the user to choose between "Pixel Coordinates (current display system)" or "Real-World Units (meters, if scale is set)"[cite: 117].
+    * **Quick Save/Copy Buttons:** Save (💾) and Copy (📋) icon buttons are available above the Tracks and Lines tables for quick CSV export/copy using the *current display units* without an explicit prompt.
-* **Exporting:**
+* **Visual Exporting:**
-    * **Export Video with Overlays:** `File -> Export Video with Overlays...` allows exporting the full video sequence or a custom range with all visible overlays (tracks, origin marker, scale line, scale bar, info overlays) rendered onto each frame.
-Users can choose between MP4 (using 'mp4v' codec) and AVI (using 'MJPG' codec) formats, and select viewport or original video resolution.
+    * **Export Video with Overlays:** `File -> Export Video with Overlays...` allows exporting a video sequence (full or custom range) with all visible overlays rendered.
+Options for format (MP4/AVI) and resolution (viewport/original).
-    * **Export Current Frame to PNG:** `File -> Export Current Frame to PNG...` saves the currently displayed frame, including all visible overlays, as a PNG image file.
-User can select viewport or original video resolution.
+    * **Export Current Frame to PNG:** `File -> Export Current Frame to PNG...` saves the current frame with overlays as a PNG.
+Option for viewport or original resolution.
-* **Preferences:** Customize visual settings (track/origin colors and sizes, scale line/bar appearance, info overlay appearance) via `Edit -> Preferences...`.
-Settings are persisted between sessions using `QSettings`.
+* **Preferences:** Customize visual settings (track/origin colors and sizes, scale line/bar appearance, info overlay appearance, measurement line appearance) via `Edit -> Preferences...`.
+Settings are persisted.
-* **Video Information:** View technical metadata extracted from the loaded video file via `File -> Video Information...`.
+* **Video Information:** View technical metadata from the loaded video via `File -> Video Information...`.
-* **Logging:** Diagnostic information is printed to the console using standard Python logging (configured in `main.py`).
-Level defaults to DEBUG.
+* **Logging:** Diagnostic information printed to console.

 ## Developer Requirements